lkrms/pretty-php/docs/Rules.md

 - Blank lines are suppressed after open braces and before close braces.
 - Newlines are added after open braces.
 - Newlines are added after close braces unless they belong to a `match` expression or a control structure that is immediately continued, e.g. `} else {`.
 In the latter case, trailing newlines are suppressed.
-- Empty class, function and property hook bodies are collapsed to ` {}` on the same line as the declaration they belong to unless `CollapseEmptyDeclarationBodies` is disabled.
+- Empty class, function and property hook bodies are collapsed to ` {}` on the same line as the declaration they belong to unless the formatter's `CollapseEmptyDeclarationBodies` property is `false`.
 - Horizontal whitespace is suppressed between other empty braces.

 > Open brace placement is handled by `VerticalSpacing`, which runs after newlines are applied by other rules.